 The star of over 75 feature films and television programs and internationally recognized for her 5-year starring role as Lt.
 Stephanie Holden in the tv series BAYWATCH, Alexandra Paul began her acting career at age 18 starring in the highly rated telefilm PAPER DOLLS.
 She then starred in the Warner Bros. motion picture AMERICAN FLYERS opposite Kevin Costner, DRAGNET opposite Tom Hanks & Dan Ackroyd, EIGHT MILLIONS WAYS TO DIE opposite Jeff Bridges & Andy Garcia, Stephen King’s CHRISTINE, SPYHARD with Leslie Nielsen and two films opposite Pierce Brosnan.

-In 2014, Alexandra has starred in the web series MENTOR and the Sy Fy movie FIRE QUAKE, and will appear in the film DIRTY.
+In 2016, Alexandra will shoot a second season of the web series MENTOR, for which she won an Indie Series award for Best Supporting Actress in a Comedy.
+She has also received a nomination in the same category at LA Webfest.
+In 2015, the Sy Fy movie in which she starred, FIRE QUAKE, played all over the world and the independent film DIRTY premiered.
 Earlier, Alexandra starred in the independent film CHRISTMAS SPIRIT and the made for tv movie NO ONE TO BLAME.
 In 2011, she was a spokesperson for the Volt, a plug in car by Chevrolet.
 Alexandra Paul starred in THE BOY SHE MET ONLINE and co-starred in A BEER TALE in 2009.
 In 2008, the independent film TRU LOVED, in which Alexandra played a gay mother, swept film festivals.
 That year she also starred in the movies A DATE WITH MURDER, FAMILY OF FOUR, A SISTER’S SECRET and CHRISTMAS CRASH.
 She guest starred in the Emmy nominated series, MAD MEN, and co-starred in the independent film, JAVELINA.
 Alexandra is also featured in the highly acclaimed, award winning documentary WHO KILLED THE ELECTRIC CAR, now out on DVD and a top ten documentary on Netflix.Her other roles include ROUGH AIR opposite Eric Roberts, ABOVE AND BEYOND opposite Adam Baldwin & Costas Mandylor, EXPOSURE opposite Ron Silver, REDEMPTION OF THE GHOST opposite Diane Ladd & John Savage, the Disney Channel telefilm BRAINIACS, BREAKING UP REALLY SUCKS, a short lesbian-themed film for POWER UP Films, and a recurring role in the final season of MELROSE PLACE.

 For 4 years, Alexandra hosted the extreme sports series WILD WATERS on the Outdoor Life Network, in addition to hosting the WE network series WINNING WOMEN for two seasons.
 She also hosted 150 episodes of the environmental cable access talk show EARTH TALK TODAY.